YuanEldaif/PersonalSite2022/content/home/featured.md

 headless: false

 # Order that this section appears on the page.
-weight: 80
+weight: 0

-title: Featured Publications
+#title: Featured Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: project
   # Choose how many pages you would like to display (0 = all pages)
   count: 1
   # Filter on criteria